aziznal/dart-import-sorter/README.md

 </p>

 <p align="center">
-This is a Vscode extension that sorts your dart / flutter imports with a single command!
+This is a VS Code extension that sorts your dart / flutter imports with a single command.
 </p>

 <p align="center">